The Prince and the Pauper (1937 film): Reception

 According to Warner Bros records, the film earned $1,026,000 domestically and $665,000 foreign making it the studio's most popular film of the year.

 Frank S. Nugent of The New York Times wrote, "Bobby and Billy justify their twinship completely, not merely by investing the Twain legend of mistaken royal identity with a pleasing degree of credibility, but by playing their roles with such straightforwardness and naturalness that the picture becomes one of the most likable entertainments of the year ...
 The novel and the screen have been bridged so gracefully we cannot resist saying the Twain and the movies have met."
 Variety published a negative review, reporting: "The fragile plot scarcely holds together a full length screen play", and suggesting that its running time could have been trimmed at the beginning so Flynn could enter the film earlier.
 John Mosher of The New Yorker praised the film as "a fine spectacle".
 Harrison's Reports called it "An excellent costume picture" with "outstanding" performances.

-Other works

-The Prince and the Pauper is a novel by Mark Twain with Edward VI of England as the central character.
-This fictional narrative has been adapted to film many times: